Official certification through American Heart Association (AHA)

 ECG Rhythm Identification

-You must be able to identify and interpret the following core rhythms during case scenario practice with simnulations and case scenario tests:
+You must be able to identify and interpret the following core rhythms during case scenario practice with simulations and case scenario tests:

 Basic Pharmacology

-You must know basic information about medications used in ther PALS algorithms, including the indications, contraindications, and methods of administration. you will need to know which medication(s) should be used on the basis of the clinical situation.
+You must know basic information about medications used in their PALS algorithms, including the indications, contraindications, and methods of administration.
+You will need to know which medication(s) should be used on the basis of the clinical situation.

 The pharmacology section of the precourse self-assessment will help you evaluate and refresh your knowledge of medications used in the course.
 I f you have difficulty with this section of the precourse self-assessment, study the PALS Provider.
 Manual and PALS Reference Card.
 This information can also be found in the Handbook of ECC (sold separately).